 Resistance measured in small plots does appear to translate to large plots as well as to grower fields.
-On average, resistant varieties required half as many insecticide applications for tarnished plant bugs and often did not require treatments until later in the season.
-In some years resistant varieties did not require a treatment until the last week of flowering just as plots reached cutout resulting in very little yield loss from tarnished plant bugs.
-By utilizing resistant varieties growers should be able to maximize yield and reduce costs associated with tarnished plant bugs.
-An added benefit is the possible delay of insecticide resistance development in this insect by reducing the number of insecticide applications.
+On average, resistant varieties required half as many insecticide applications for tarnished plant bugs.
+By utilizing resistant or tolerant varieties growers could minimize yield loss and reduce costs associated with tarnished plant bugs.
+As resistance issues continue to develop, an added benefit is the possible delay of insecticide resistance development in this insect by reducing the number of insecticide applications.